Penelope Gilliatt: Personal life

 Born in London, Gilliatt was the daughter of a barrister named Cyril Conner.
 Her mother was Marie Stephanie Douglass.
 Both parents came from Newcastle upon Tyne, and divorced not long after their daughter's birth.
 Gilliatt had an upper-middle class upbringing in Northumberland, where her father (having left his legal practice) was director of the BBC in the north east from 1938 to 1941, and she retained a lifelong love of the Roman Wall country.
 Gilliatt attended Queen's College in London before earning a scholarship to attend Bennington College in Vermont.

-Gilliatt married neurologist Roger Gilliatt in 1954, and carried on using his name after their divorce.
+Gilliatt married neurologist Roger Gilliatt in 1954, who served as Anthony Armstrong-Jones’s best man during his wedding to Princess Margaret in 1960, she carried on using his name after their divorce.
 Gilliatt was then married to playwright John Osborne from 1963 to 1968, living at 31 Chester Square in central London in a house designed by architect Sir Hugh Casson.
 She gave birth to their only child, a daughter named Nolan, whom Osborne later disowned.
 Following her divorce from Osborne, she was romantically involved with Mike Nichols and Edmund Wilson.
 The New York Times film critic Vincent Canby was her companion for many years.
 Gilliatt died from alcoholism in 1993.